GCU-GenCyber/GenCyber-Camp-24/Python/Python in Linux/ReadMe.md

 When running this file, it prints out '30'.
 The code declares the two variables, 'x' and 'y', then adds them together and sets it to 'z'.

+### User inputs

+Python can take the input of the user to store in variables.
+This can be done by using 'input()'.
+Inside of the '()' you can put a message asking what you want the user to put in the variable.

+Type in the following code

+    name = input("What is your name: ")
+    print(name)

+After executing this, you can see the terminal asks your name and waits for an input.
+You are now able to type in your name and can see the code relays back your name.

 ### Loops

 Loops allow us to do a task over and over again as many times as we want.
 There are two different kinds of loops in Python, the 'for' loop and the 'while' loop.